corgibytes/styleguide/content-style-guide/resources/05-marketing-guide-template.html.md

 ### Section types

 Below are the types of sections that are common to most of the guides.
 Not every guide uses every section type.
-Choose which types to use based on the topic you're writing about and your audience's familiarity with the web and/or MailChimp.
+Choose which types to use based on the topic you're writing about and your audience's familiarity with the web and/or Corgibytes.

 Within each of these sections, you might use the following elements to make the guide more easily readable and scannable: